Jorge Carlos Fonseca: Political and academic career

-He was a graduate teaching assistant at the Faculty of Law, University of Lisbon between 1982 and 1990, invited Professor of Criminal Law at the Institute of Forensic Medicine of Lisbon in 1987 and a resident director and invited associate professor at the Law Course and Public Administration at the University of Asia Oriental, Macau in 1989 and 1990.
+He was a graduate teaching assistant at the Faculty of Law, University of Lisbon between 1982 and 1990, invited Professor of Criminal Law at the Institute of Forensic Medicine of Lisbon in 1987 and a resident director and invited associate professor at the Law Course and Public Administration at the University of East Asia, Macau in 1989 and 1990.
 In 1991 and 1993, he was Minister of Foreign Affairs in the first government of the Second Republic; subsequently he stood unsuccessfully as a presidential candidate in the 2001 election.
 In August 2011, he again sought the presidency, this time backed by the MpD.
 He placed first in the first round, receiving 38% of the votes; in the second round, he faced the candidate backed by the African Party for the Independence of Cape Verde (PAICV), Manuel Inocêncio Sousa, and prevailed.
 He took office as President on 9 September 2011, becoming Cape Verde's fourth president since independence in 1975.

-Other activity
+Other activities

 Fonseca was assistant professor and chairman of the board of the Institute for Law and Social Sciences in Cape Verde.
 He is also founder and Chairman of the Board of Directors of the “Direito e Justiça” Foundation, founder and director of the magazine “Direito e Cidadania”, collaborator to the magazine “Revista Portuguesa de Ciência Criminal”, and a member of the editorial board of “Revista de Economia e Direito” of the Universidade Autónoma de Lisboa.
 Fonseca has written several books and published over fifty scientific and technical works on law, and also two books of poetry.
 He has been awarded several times by the State of Cape Verde, is also holder of the status of Freedom Fighters of the Country.